baeddavid/omok/README.md

 **CPU Algorithm**

 * The CPU algorithm was relatively simple in theory, but it's execution was proven to be very difficult.
 After failing to implement the `minimax` AI algorithm using a decision tree I switched to a more iterative solution consisting of 4 main components → `defensiveAction()`, `agressiveAction()`, `getPLS()`, and `getCLS()`.
-* It is important to know that the iterative AI is not as efficient or "smart" as `minimax`.
+* It is important to note that the iterative AI is not as efficient or "smart" as `minimax`.
 It is a "player-dependant" algorithm, meaning that if the player plays well, it will play well.
 If the player decides to randomly select squares it too will randomly defend squares rather than going for 5 in a row.
+It is however significantly more memory efficient since it does not need to recursively prune decision subtrees that would lead to a loss.

 * The rules for the iterative AI are as follows →
    1. The player is always white.
    2. The computer's default value for Computer's Longest Sequence is always 1.